risingwavelabs/risingwave-docs-legacy/cloud/project-connect-to-a-project.md

 ## Local client

-If you need to connect to the RisingWave cluster via local clients, you can configure the connection in multiple ways.
+If you need to connect to the RisingWave project via local clients, you can configure the connection in multiple ways.

 To connect with any local clients, follow the steps below:

-1. In RisingWave Cloud, go to [**Clusters**](https://cloud.risingwave.com/clusters/), and click **Connect** for the cluster you want to connect to.
+1. In RisingWave Cloud, go to [**projects**](https://cloud.risingwave.com/project/home/), and click **Connect** for the project you want to connect to.

 2. Click **Switch** in the top right corner to switch users, and then choose a startup mode.

-    - RisingWave Cloud creates a default user for every provisioned cluster since v1.7.1.
-The default user is authenticated with a temporary token under the OAuth 2.0 protocol to ease the burden on developers.
-For default users, RisingWave Cloud offers the `psql` command and a general `Connection String` for a quick connection.
+    - For default users, RisingWave Cloud offers the `psql` command and a general `Connection String` for a quick connection.

     - Alternatively, you can create a new user, RisingWave Cloud offers `psql`, `Connection String`, `Parameters Only`, `Java`, `Node.js`, `Python`, and `Golang` as connection options.